 "Then pray do not mind me, Uncle," Gouen said, "but go to your rest."
 They all rose and exchanged bows.
 Shantsu went indoors behind his father and the other two sat again as Gouen did.

 Shan'hao signalled the servant to bring fresh tea.
 As it was pouring Gouen asked Shan'yu about this new son of his, and Shan'yu answered with pleasure.
 "My last two Dances produced daughters, and it seemed my first-born would reach his Final Dance before ever he had a brother.
 But fortune relented, and now I have my little one by me."

 "It's a thing I've often wondered.
 Forgive me if I ask what I should not.
-The great river kings all have two hands' worth of sons, if not more.
-Yet the princes of the Western River, though allied to the greatest blood in the continents and the oceans, never have more than two or three sons each."
+The great river kings all have two hands' worth of sons and more.
+Yet the kings of the Western River, though allied to the greatest blood in the continents and the oceans, never have more than two or three sons each."

 Shan'hao and Shan'yu smiled at each other.